 what you will need to bring on the journey

-Because of space limitations and simplicity of movement, you will be limited to one piece of checked luggage, which you must be able to carry/lift yourself, and a daypack or rucksack, which can serve as your carry on during the flight.
+Because of space limitations and simplicity of movement, you will be limited to one piece of luggage, which you must be able to carry/lift yourself, and a daypack or rucksack.
 The list below is not intended to be comprehensive, but rather to serve as a guide in your selection of clothing and gear.
 You should learn the art of packing only what is needed for the environment and activities.
 Think about the function and importance of each item you pack.
-You have to carry your own luggage, and other people will have to live with you and your stuff for 2 weeks.
+You must carry your own luggage, and other people will have to live with you and your stuff for three weeks.
 Talk to other people you know who travel a lot and ask them for tips and advice.

-The weather we will encounter can range from the 80's in the daytime while in the Casper area to the 30’s at night in the Yellowstone/Grand Teton area.
+The weather we will encounter can range from daytime highs in the 80's in the Casper area to the 30’s at night in the Yellowstone/Grand Teton area.
 Late June in Yellowstone can be warm with cold nights, so you'll need to pack carefully in order to be prepared for any type of weather.
 Encountering snow in June in Wyoming is a common experience.
 We will never be too far from shelter, but a couple of days will find us several hours from the bus, with only foot power to get us back.
-For those days in particular, a packable raincoat would be a handy thing to have in your daypack in case of rain.
+For those days in particular, a packable raincoat is a must to have in your daypack in case of rain.

 Some of the basics to include: